memfault/interrupt/_posts/2019-10-30-cortex-m-rtos-context-switching.md

 The core can operate at either a **privileged** or **unprivileged** level.
 Certain instructions and operations are only allowed when the software is executing as privileged.
-For example, unpriviledged code may not access NVIC registers.
+For example, unprivileged code may not access NVIC registers.
 In Handler Mode, the core is _always_ privileged.
 In Thread Mode, the software can execute at either level.

 Switching Thread Mode from the unprivileged to privileged level